cf73/idisaved2/content/collections/pages/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: "After Tom had decided on the generative means for the page itself, more aspects became reflected in the layout and proportional format (of two squares and their sub-grids of 18 squares).\_"
+            text: 'After Tom had decided on the '
           -
-        type: paragraph
+            type: text
-        content:
+            marks:
               -
+                type: bold
+            text: 'generative means for the page itself' -
             type: text
-            text: 'For example:'
+            text: ", more aspects became reflected in the layout and proportional format (of two squares and their sub-grids of 18 squares).\_"
       -
         type: paragraph
         content:
           -
             type: text
-            text: "• aspects for the “word” (abstract) to\_mirror\_“image” (concrete), and “image” to\_mirror\_“word”;" -
+            text: "For example: aspects for the “word” (abstract) to\_mirror\_“image” (concrete), and “image” to\_mirror\_“word”; use the "
-        type: paragraph
-        content:
           -
             type: text
-            text: '• use the lower half of the page to represent “concrete” reality, using imaged forms we experience;' -
-        type: paragraph
-        content:
+            marks:
               -
+                type: bold
+            text: 'lower half of the page to represent “concrete” reality with recognizable images in what we have experience'
+          -
             type: text
-            text: "• use the upper half of the page to represent the\_“conceptual” and “inspirational” (abstract) world of\_imagination (verbally, mind-maps and diagrams) to represent the\_subtle/illusive sense of “reality”;\_"
+            text: ' with; use the '
           -
-        type: paragraph
+            type: text
-        content:
+            marks:
               -
+                type: bold
+            text: "upper half of the page to represent the\_“conceptual” and “inspirational” (abstract) world of\_imaginatio" -
             type: text
-            text: '• use the center of the page as the “heart” or place for the essence of life (= breath)'
+            text: "n (verbally, mental maps and diagrams) to represent the\_subtle/illusive sense of “reality”;\_use the " -
             type: text
+            marks:
+              -
+                type: bold
+            text: 'center of the page as the “heart” or place for the essence of life (= breath)'
+    type: text
     enabled: true
   -
     id: wtK2iC1o
     photo:
       - Calendar-Struct.png
+      - ahncaldoct---02.jpg
     type: image
     enabled: true
   -
-    id: eOjeu36l
-    photo:
-      - ahnCaldoct---02.jpg
-    type: image
-    enabled: true
-  -
     id: jw43TF9U
     photo:
+      - ahncaldoct---18-1.jpg
       - ahnCaldoct---16.jpg
     type: image
     enabled: true
   -
-    id: KmET5TBe
-    photo:
-      - ahnCaldoct---18.jpg
-    type: image
-    enabled: true
-  -
     id: zyePKGo0
     photo:
       - ahnCaldoct---24.jpg
-    type: image
-    enabled: true
-  -
-    id: hXaQR02o
-    photo:
-      - ahnCaldoct---35.jpg
-    type: image
-    enabled: true
-  -
-    id: 63guOLVS
-    photo:
-      - ahnCaldoct---37.jpg
+      - ahncaldoct---35.jpg
     type: image
     enabled: true
   -